JonasErtl/LaserShooter/README.md

 ## Recognition Test

 This program will try to make out faces, as well as eyes.
 Depending on hardware speed there might some lag.
-To run `cd` into the project directory and run `python Recognition_Test.py`
+To run `cd` into the FaceRecogniton directory and run `python Recognition_Test.py`

 ## Mosquito approach